 Ares (he/him) is a third-year undergraduate student in Psychology.
 Finding interest in understanding behavior and how factors of the environment shape individuals.
 Particularly, the intersectionality of identities and marginalized groups, such as the LGBTQIA+ community.
 In his free time, Ares enjoys various arts and crafts, learning about the backgrounds of fictional subjects, and mostly relaxing with friends.
 Who describes him as ambitious, funny, and creative!

-Katie is a first-generation college student attending Sacramento State University, finishing my undergraduate studies.
+Katie (she/he/they) is a first-generation college student attending Sacramento State University, finishing Bachelor of Science degree at CSUS.
 Katie is majoring in Psychology, minoring in Latin American Studies.
-Whenever Katie finds time for myself, Katie enjoys trying new foods, coffee, reading, and going to concerts.
+They are interested in studying psychology from different multicultural perspectives.
+She plans to continue their studies in Clinical Psychology to attain a Master’s in Science.
+Whenever Katie finds time for herself, they enjoy trying new foods, coffee, cooking, reading, and going to concerts.

 Natalia is currently in the final year of undergraduate studies at Sacramento State.
 In Natalia's free time, Natalia enjoys spending time with friends and family, going on walks or hikes, and listening to music.

-Quinn O’Connor is a senior Psychology major pursuing her Bachelor of Arts degree at California State University, Sacramento.
+Quinn O’Connor is a senior Psychology major pursuing her Bachelor of Arts at CSU Sacramento.
 She is inspired by her lived experiences to provide psychological support to her community through culturally competent services and research.
-She intends to continue her studies in Community and Social Psychology at the graduate level by earning her PhD.
+She intends to continue her studies in Community and Social Psychology at the graduate level by earning her Master's and PhD.
 Beyond her role as a student, she and her service dog Gojira enjoy exploring nature, road trips, and staying active.

 Past Lab Members